-- 1. Do not cut guidewire to alter length. - Do not withdraw guidewire against needle bevel to minimize the risk of possible severing or damaging of guidewire. - 3.
+- 1. Do not cut guidewire to alter length. - 2.
+Do not withdraw guidewire against needle bevel to reduce risk of possible severing or damaging of guidewire. - 3.
 Do not use excessive force when introducing guidewire or tissue dilator as this can lead to vessel perforation and bleeding. - 4.
 Passage of guidewire into the right heart can cause dysrhythmias, right bundle branch block, and a perforation of vessel, atrial, or ventricular wall. - 5.
-Do not apply undue force on guidewire to minimize the risk of possible breakage. - Do not apply excessive force in removing guidewire or catheter.
+Do not apply undue force on guidewire to reduce risk of possible breakage.

+- Do not apply excessive force in removing guidewire or catheter.
 If withdrawal cannot be easily accomplished, a visual image should be obtained and further consultation requested. - 7.
-Do not cut guidewire with scalpel. - Position cutting edge of scalpel away from guidewire. - Activate safety feature of safety scalpel (where provided) once cutaneous puncture site is enlarged, to minimize the risk of cutting the guidewire (refer to Figure 28). - 8.
+Do not cut guidewire with scalpel. - Position cutting edge of scalpel away from guidewire. - Engage safety and/or locking feature of scalpel (where provided) once cutaneous puncture site is enlarged, to reduce risk of cutting the guidewire (refer to Figure 27). - 8.
 Do not aspirate with guidewire in place or air will enter syringe.